What to Do When Your Car Insurance Company Leaves Your State

 • Right to a premium refund: If you've paid beyond the cancellation date, any unused portion of your premium must be returned.

-If you believe your non-renewal was handled improperly or violates state law, contact your State Insurance Commissioner — they can investigate complaints, mediate disputes, and in some cases compel insurers to reinstate or extend coverage.
+If you believe your non-renewal was handled improperly, contact your State Insurance Commissioner — they can investigate complaints, mediate disputes, and in some cases compel insurers to reinstate or extend coverage.

 Farmers logo